 Hotel Des Quinconces

-The Hotel Des Quinconces is a boutique hotel that attracts luxury travelers with its unique ambiance and quirky amenities.
-Guests enjoy a Zen lounge, historic courtyard, and eclectic artwork throughout the space.
+The Hotel Des Quinconces is a boutique hotel that attracts luxury travellers with its unique ambiance and quirky amenities.
+Guests enjoy a Zen lounge, a historic courtyard, and eclectic artwork throughout the space.

 Swoop Into Bordeaux With LunaJets

-Because Bordeaux is such an important city for wine production, many business class travelers fly in and out via private jet.
+Because Bordeaux is such an important city for wine production, many business-class travellers fly in and out via private jet.
 It is a more convenient and luxurious mode of travel and makes it easier to get from one destination to the next.
-Wine enthusiasts also appreciate the ability to travel via private jet because they can then schedule periodic trips to the region to pick up cases of wine they can then take back home.
+Wine enthusiasts also appreciate the ability to travel via private jet charter because they can then schedule periodic trips to the region to pick up cases of wine they can then take back home.